-Recently coordinate-based neural networks have gained traction for applications in scene representation.
-These models typically parameterize a three dimensional field describing some scene property, such as radiance, with the weights of a multi-layer perceptron (MLP).
+\paragraph{Coordinate-based Neural Representations} Recently coordinate-based neural networks have gained traction for applications in vision and graphics.
+These models typically parameterize a three dimensional field, such as a scene's radiance, with the weights of a multi-layer perceptron (MLP).
 Coordinate-based neural representations have been used in graphics to model shapes with occupancy fields \cite{chen2019learning}, as well as three-dimensional realistic scenes with neural radiance fields \cite{mildenhall2021nerf}.
-Both of these works rely on a fixed straight ray path assumption to produce scene renderings for both training and inference.
+Both of these works rely on a fixed straight ray assumption to render scenes for training and inference.
 Coordinate-based MLPs have also been used in black hole imaging \cite{levis2022gravitationally} to reconstruct emission fields with curved ray paths dictated by general relativity; however, the paths taken by rays of light are calculated then fixed beforehand according to a specific model of gravitational lens.
-In contrast, our work seeks to optimize ray paths that change dynamically through our model training.
-These ray paths are dictated by a general physical model of refractive fields rather than a simple parametric lens.
+In contrast, our work seeks to optimize ray paths that are unknown and directly estimated during model training.

-Eikonal ray-tracing in conjunction with neural fields have been used for refractive tomography in the context of novel-view synthesis \cite{bemana2022eikonal}.
-However, this work uses images of the scene taken from multiple viewpoints for supervision.
-In addition, it focuses on recovering scenes which have a piecewise constant refractive index (e.g. a glass block with constant refractive index surrounded by air), where no light emission or absorption occurs within the refractive medium.
-While the authors achieve impressive results for rendering images from novel viewpoints, the reconstructed refractive indices of these volumes fail to match the ground truth.
+Eikonal ray-tracing with neural fields has been used for refractive tomography in the context of novel-view synthesis \cite{bemana2022eikonal}.
+However, this work uses images of the scene from multiple viewpoints for supervision.
+Additionally, it focuses on recovering scenes which have a piecewise constant RI (e.g. a glass block with constant RI surrounded by air), where no light emission occurs within the refractive medium.
+While it achieves impressive results for rendering images from novel viewpoints, the reconstructed refractive indices of these volumes fail to match the ground truth.
 In contrast, our method leverages visible light sources from within the refractive medium to enable accurate reconstruction of a refractive volume from only a single viewpoint.